 “through advocacy” means that we expect to work to convince other people to take actions that we want them to take, to build better transit, better roads, and better public places.
 That’s advocacy.
 As an organization, we don’t believe that we can continue riding bikes without also seeking changes to our roads, greenways, and public spaces.

 “& celebration.”
 We also believe biking should bring joy.
 Riding a bike means smiling.
 Close your eyes and imagine the first day you learned to ride a bike on your own.
 That feeling, that smile, that pride, that overflowing desire to tell your friends the story, and that confidence are all emotions that we actively work to create more of in the world.
 Our first events were rolling costumed rides that ended in great parties.
 We still throw the parties, and we still host fun rides that are open to all.
 We do these things because cycling, feelings of joy and friendship, and good parties all go hand in hand.
 We celebrate all of that.

 “We believe” means that we have a particular position and beliefs.
 It’s ok to believe different things than we do.
 We like you just the way you are, but we make no apologies for the things we have found to be true and important.

 “that cycling” means that we are fundamentally interested in life that happens on, near, because of, and through the riding of bicycles.
-Because riding a bike ties into other modes of transit, like walking, riding a bus, visiting our airport, getting your kids to school, carpooling, and even car driving, we also spend time advocating for better multi-modal transit.
+Because riding a bike ties into other modes of transportation, like walking, riding a bus, visiting our airport, getting your kids to school, carpooling, and even car driving, we also spend time advocating for better multi-modal transportation.

 How do we do it?